rails/sprockets/UPGRADING.md

 ```

 Since links are composable, you can use them to define a single "manifest" file
-that links to ever asset you need in production.
+that links to every asset you need in production.

 ``` js
 // app/assets/manifest.js